theianjones/blog/content/zaiste-programming-doom-emacs-tutorial.md

 ## Emacs Doom E05: Installing Packages with org-super-agenda as an example

-- `space f p` to open the config.
+- `SPC f p` to open the config.
 - to add a package, add the package to `.doom.d/package.el`
 - then close and `doom refresh`
 - then go to `.doom.d/config.el` to configure the package
 - `def-package!` is a macro you can use to configure packages
-  - `space h help` you can look up method man pages
+  - `SPC h help` you can look up method man pages
   - `:init` is used for setting the package up
   - `:config` to set configuration after the package has been initialized
   - `:after` lets you set which package it should load after